Wedding Dress 101 – Parts of a Wedding Dress

 Inner Constructions of Maggie Sottero Wedding Dresses

 What makes a Maggie dress so special is the attention to detail and inner construction.
 At Maggie, we’re committed to delivering impeccable design with every dress, including internal corsetry and support for brides of all shapes and sizes.
-(Read more about our diversity and inclusion efforts!)
-While there are so many different types of wedding dresses and several different parts of a wedding dress, we’re dedicated to creating an incomparable fit for each and every bride.
+(Did you know we offer US sizes 0-28?)
+While there are so many different types of wedding dresses and several parts of a wedding dress, we’re dedicated to creating an incomparable fit for each and every bride.
 Skip the shapewear with Maggie, it’s already in your dress itself!

 Another amazing thing about Maggie Sottero wedding dresses is the opportunity for brides to personalize their gowns!
 If you love a certain style but want different sleeves, more coverage in the form of a lining, gorgeous buttons draping down the train, detachable trains for a two-in-one look, a different neckline, etc., we have options for you!

-We even offer sister styles of some of our most beloved gowns.
+We even offer collectives of some of our most beloved gowns.
 Each sister style is based on one of our brides’ favorite gowns but offers something a bit different than the original.
-Whether that’s a different neckline, silhouette, more (or less!) coverage, etc. Learn more about sister styles on our blog!
+Whether that’s a different neckline, silhouette, more (or less!) coverage, etc.

 PC: Spiros Photography | Foto Casper Photo

-Let’s showcase one of our most popular dresses and her sister style.
+Let’s showcase one of our most popular dresses and a similar style in her collective.
 Meet Hattie and Hattie Lane Marie!

 Accessories for your Wedding Dress